karlatan97/karlatan97/README.md

 ## My name is Karla Tan,

-### My goal is to work as a Software Engineer for a company that will value my talent :trophy:
+### Objective: to work as a Software Engineer for a company that will value my talent :trophy:

-### My Education: Bachelor's degree from VSU and a Master degrees in Computer Science :trophy:
+### Educations: Bachelor's degree from VSU and a Master degrees in Computer Science :trophy:

 ### My Youtube Channel: